outerminds/Entia.Unity/README.md

 }
 ```
 - Create an empty `GameObject` named '_World_' and add your newly defined controller to it.
-  - This will automatically add a `WorldReference` on the `GameObject`.
+  - This will automatically add the required `WorldReference` on the `GameObject`.

 ![][tutorial/add-controller]